|

 and perfume, it deserves a lingering window-shop if nothing

-else.
 Rue du Faubourg St Honoré culminates in Rue Royale and

 Place de la Madeleine, where the greatest of Parisian food